mythril-forge/vanilla-spells/spells/level-6/find-the-path.md

 **Tags:** verbal, somatic, material, concentration

-**Material Components:** a set of divinatory tools—such as bones, ivory sticks, cards, teeth, or carved runes—worth 100 gp and an object from the location you wish to find
+**Material Components:** a set of divinatory tools&mdash;such as bones, ivory sticks, cards, teeth, or carved runes&mdash;worth 100 gp and an object from the location you wish to find

 ---